semarchy/azure-template/README.md

 	--admin-password=admin-password
 	--xdm-version=xdm-version
 `
+This script:
+* Uses env variables for commonly used values if not available in the command.
+    * XDM_RESOURCE_GROUP
+    * XDM_ADMIN_PASSWORD
+* Prompts for passwords when they are not passed on the command line and the env variable is not set.

 ## Restart an existing xDM instance
 The administrator can also downloads and runs the following script in the Azure Portal within his tenant to restart the instance after a change: